6 unvaccinated members of a church died in 2 weeks, pastor says – KION546

 And if the rest of the world isn’t vaccinated over the next couple of years, more circulation could mean more variants, Fauci warned.

-Already, states are struggling to fend off the Delta variant, a strain believed to be significantly more transmissible than others.
-In 47 states, the seven-day average of new cases is surging by at least 10% more than the previous week, according to data from Johns Hopkins University.
-And the US is averaging more than 100,000 new Covid-19 cases every day — the highest in almost six months, according to data from Johns Hopkins University.

 In many parts of the country, particularly the South, hospitalizations are surging.
-Louisiana set a new record for Covid-19 hospitalizations last week, Florida’s hospitalizations jumped 13% over the previous peak in 2020, and a hospital in Houston said Sunday morning there are no more beds left in the facility.
+Louisiana set a new record for Covid-19 hospitalizations last week.
+Florida’s hospitalizations recently jumped 13% over the previous peak in 2020.
+And a hospital in Houston said Sunday morning there are no more beds left in the facility.

 “Over the last 12 hours, we have lost more patients than … in the last five to six weeks,” Houston’s United Memorial Medical Center Chief of Staff Dr. Joseph Varon said.